 This gluten-free lemon mug cake is the perfect, easy dessert for one.
 It mixes up in just 3 minutes and bakes in the microwave in less than 2 minutes.
 It’s a moist, fluffy cake with no egg and can easily be made dairy-free.

-Be sure to check out more of my easy gluten-free cakes including my gluten-free vanilla mug cake and fluffy gluten-free apple mug cake.
-If you’re a lover of lemon cake, you must try my gluten-free lemon drizzle cake.
+Be sure to check out more of my gluten-free mug cake recipes including including my fluffy gluten-free apple mug cake and 5-minute gluten-free chocolate chip mug cake.
+For a full sized cake that also bakes in the microwave, try my gluten-free vanilla microwave cake.

 Baking a cake in the microwave is not the ideal way to bake a cake but definitely can be done.
 It is the ideal way to bake if you are as impatient as I am!